Lie algebraic solution of the Kratzer oscillator in diatomic molecules: VII. Physical insight of symmetry

+Here, by simplicity, we have performed the calculations without the imaginary constant $i\hbar$, but in the next section we recover the physical notation for commutators.

-\subsection{A pedagogical example: selection rules for vibrational quantum number}
+\subsection{B. A pedagogical example: selection rules for vibrational quantum number}

 Considering the commutation relations between $T_{3}$ and the respective cartesian coordinates given by (\ref{conmutator_T3}), it is possible to obtain selection rules for vibrational quantum number $n$.
-Indeed, starting with $\left[T_{3},z\right]$ and taking the matrix element between the states $\ket{Q',q_{n'}}$ and $\ket{Q,q_{n}}$, we obtain
+Starting with $\left[T_{3},z\right]$ and taking the matrix element between the states $\bra{n'}$ and $\ket{n}$, with $\ket{n}\equiv\ket{Q,q_{n,l}}$,